 If you are claiming a British pension abroad, including those required by the Department of Work and Pensions.
 Please refer to the list of people working in a recognised profession who can witness your life certificate.

 Certificates of good conduct/criminal record checks

-The British Embassy and Consulates General in China have no authority to conduct criminal record checks and so we are unable to provide British nationals with proof of no criminal record.
+The British Embassy and Consulates General in China have no authority to conduct criminal record checks.
 Please refer to our Living in China guide for information on how to obtain a criminal record check in the UK and in China.

-The Foreign and Commonwealth Office holds and uses data for purposes notified to the Information Commissioner under the Data Protection Act 1998 (which may be viewed at www.ico.org.uk).
-Such personal data may be enclosed to other UK government departments and public authorities.
+The Foreign, Commonwealth & Development Office holds and uses data for purposes notified to the Information Commissioner under the General Data Protection Regulation and the Data Protection Act 2018 (which may be viewed at www.ico.org.uk).
+Such personal data may be disclosed to other UK government departments and public authorities.